Luma apiculata: Habitat

-The Chilean myrtle grows along water currents in the Valdivian temperate rain forests in Chile, while in Argentina it grows from Neuquén south to the Chubut River.
+The Chilean myrtle grows along water currents in the Valdivian temperate forests in Chile, while in Argentina it grows from Neuquén south to the Chubut River.
 The main forests are on the Quetrihué Peninsula (Mapuche for 'myrtles') and on Isla Victoria on the Nahuel Huapi Lake, within the Los Arrayanes National Park and Nahuel Huapí National Park, respectively, in Argentina.
 It can be also found in lesser numbers along the Arrayanes River in Los Alerces National Park.
 Trees in these protected areas are up to 650 years old.
 The notable Argentinian myrtle forest of the Los Arrayanes National Park covers 20 ha of the Quetrihué Peninsula, where the cinnamon-coloured myrtles leave almost no space for other trees.

 Cultivation and uses

 Its fruit is appreciated in Chile and Argentina and its flowers are important for honey production.
 The Chilean myrtle has medicinal uses for the Mapuche people.
 It is also kept as bonsai and cultivated in gardens for the contrast of the glossy foliage and slender red stems.
 It has become naturalised in parts of Ireland and western Great Britain and it has been planted in Spain.
-Also suspected to be naturalising in New Zealand and the Pacific Northwest of the United States.
+It is also suspected to be naturalising in New Zealand and the Pacific Northwest of the United States.

 This plant has gained the Royal Horticultural Society's Award of Garden Merit.